hashicorp/consul/website/source/intro/getting-started/agent.html.markdown

 After Consul is installed, the agent must be run.
 The agent can either run in a server or client mode.
 Each datacenter must at least one server, and a recommended 3 or 5.
+A single server deployment is _**highly**_ discouraged as data loss is inevitable in a failure scenario.
 [This guide](/docs/guides/bootstrapping.html) covers bootstrapping a new datacenter.
 All other agents run in client mode, which is a very lightweight process that registers services, runs health checks, and forwards queries to servers.
 The agent must be run for every node that will be part of the cluster.